Stop struggling with microwave smells & stains. For easy and natural microwave cleaning hacks, look no further than our expert guide!

 - Use orange slices instead of lemons (or both).

-- Leave an open box of baking soda inside the closed microwave overnight or all day while you are at work.
+- Leave an open box of baking soda or a bowl of used coffee grounds inside the closed microwave for at least 8 hours.

 Microwave Maintenance and Stain Prevention Tips

 - Regularly deodorize your microwave using natural ingredients such as lemon, vinegar and baking soda.

 - Clean up food spills as soon as possible to avoid odors and hardened stains.